Toys and books for Age 1-3, math and geometry (see below): 1-2 math

 —Dr. Maria Montessori

-Toys and books for age 3-6 that teach math and geometry: 3-6 math
+Toys and books for age 3-6, math and geometry: 3-6 math

 I do not know when geometry and mathematics became a study I dreaded, but I know when I started enjoying it.
 My father loved math and enjoyed explaining the operation of the slide rule to me.
 He wanted very much to have someone in the family who shared this passion; there was no one.
 In school math was required, the multiplication tables were essential and painful, and some teachers hated teaching math as much as some students hated learning it.